 A few years ago, Google revealed that they were building something called the knowledge vault.
 This is a different thing than building an encyclopedia, where information is collected and arranged by topic.
 The knowledge vault is not just a compendium of data.
 It does not just put pieces of information in front of you if you type a combination of characters in the search bar.
 Instead, it is a system that actually answers questions.

 To make an example, let us compare the two systems.
 Databases contain information about a subject.
-If you want to know how old Einstein was when he wrote his relativity theory, you will have to perform a search for “Albert Einstein”, and then another search for “General Theory of Relativity”.
-You would have to go through his biography and put together pieces of information to find out how old he was when he published his famous theory.
+If you want to know how old Einstein was when he wrote his relativity theory, you will have to perform a search for βAlbert Einsteinβ, and then another search for βGeneral Theory of Relativityβ.
+You would have to go through his biographyΒ and put together pieces of information to find out how old he was when he published his famous theory.

 The knowledge vault allows you to ask a question and get a direct answer, just like a human being would.
 It is all displayed in what we now know as the Knowledge Graph.
 Moreover, the graph offers additional lists of facts and related topics that you might find relevant according to what people have previously searched.
+For a deeper dive, explore our guide on Open Graph Previewer.

 What Does This All Mean for Online Marketing?